-Be it sheet, clay, peel, gel, or cream, a face mask comes in different forms.
-It also has just as many different intended purposes, be it soothing, cleansing, calming, hydrating, anti-aging or acne prevention.
+Be it sheet, clay, peel, gel, or cream, face masks come in many different forms.
+They also have just as many different intended purposes, be it soothing, cleansing, calming, hydrating, anti-aging, or acne prevention.
 But for so many face masks on the market, it can be hard to figure out which ones to use.
 Crucial to this question, it is especially hard to figure out when to use a face mask and how often to use one.
-Add to this the possibility of overdoing a mask and you might just end up doing face masks wrong altogether.
+Add to this the possibility of overdoing a mask, and you might just end up doing face masks wrong altogether.

 We have come up with this simple list of face masks and how often they should be used.
 So let’s dive in.